 #3 Stay at the “Castle Hotel” of the Canadian Rocky Mountains

 Just a Hotel?
 No, the Fairmont Banff Springs Hotel is considered to be the hotel highlight in the Canadian Rocky Mountains.
 It was built in the style of a Scottish Knight’s Castle overlooking the Bow Valley in the middle of the Rockies at Banff National Park.
-Enjoy unique panoramic views, eat as much as you want at the incredible reach breakfast and brunch buffet, explore the history of the hotel building with its hunted chambers and stories and treat yourself to a visit of the award-winning spa are of the gay-friendly 5-star hotel in Banff.
-Read more in our review section!
+Enjoy your stay at the gay-friendly 5-star hotel in Banff.

 #4 Hit the slopes for SnowTubing at Mount Norquay in Banff

 Three fantastic ski resorts, also known as SkiBig3, are easily reachable from Banff after a reasonable drive by car or a shuttle bus from the hotels.
 While Lake Louise Ski Resort is a 45 minutes car drive away, you can reach the bigger ski area Sunshine Village Ski & Snowboard Resort within 30 minutes.
 The closest and also relatively low-lying family Ski Resort Mount Norquay is literally just around the corner.
 And it has something, the other ski areas don’t have: the first snow tubing park in the Banff area!
 Equipped with a magic carpet, we didn’t even have to walk all the way up the hill.
 The view of the surrounding mountains is fantastic.
 But the fun begins the way down in one of the 6+ large sliding lanes.
 Definitely, one of our winter road trip highlights of the Canadian Rocky Mountains!

 #5 Take a Selfie in front of the (frozen) Lake Louise